RazvanBugoi/rb-website/src/pages/blog/post1.md

 ---
 layout: "../../layouts/PostLayout.astro"
-title: "Why You Should Focus on JavaScript More and Less on Frameworks"
+title: "Why You Should Learn JavaScript First - Not the Hottest Frameworks"
 description: "JavaScript is one of the most versatile programming languages in the world.
 It is used for front-end web development, back-end development, and even mobile app development."
 pubDate: "Jan 27 2023"
 heroImage: "/javascript-hero.webp"